Notes Payable

 Promissory notes can come in various forms, including interest-only agreements, single-payment notes, amortized notes, and even negative amortization.

-Promissory notes are essential for business owners because they enable those owners to get loans, which the owners can then put toward the growth and expansion of their companies.
+Promissory notes are essential for business owners because they enable them to get loans, which they can then use to grow and expand their companies.

 On a balance sheet, promissory notes can be located in either the current or long-term liabilities, depending on whether the outstanding balance is due within the next year.